 As you widen your knowledge about photography, aesthetics, and techniques, you can unveil even more meaning behind a single photograph.

 In the past, photography’s purpose was to supply portraits for people who could not afford paintings.

 During War, photographs enable people to grieve and remember their family members who passed away on the battlefield.

 Lovers can also use a photograph to soothe the suffocating pain of missing their loved ones on a cold night.

-Product photography is based around the sole purpose of selling a product such as food.
-The photographer should make every item of food and beverages look shinier, mouth-watering, and more delicious than its competitors.
+Product photography is based on the sole purpose of selling a product such as food.
+The photographer should make every item of food and beverage look shinier, mouth-watering, and more delicious than its competitors.

 For hobbyist photographers and regular people, photography is a way to document meaningful moments in life—memories stored indefinitely in a picture, which you can look back at easily anytime.

 What Are the Different Types Of Photography?

 There are over 60 different types of photography, but we will only describe the most common ones.
 Here is a brief explanation of the 13 most common photography styles along with their respective resource hub.